jonlld/user-api/README.md

   - `psql -d user_api`

-- Create a .env file in the root folder with the following variables and add this to .gitignore
+- Create a .env file in the root folder with the following variables and add to your `.gitignore`.
+Declare the following variables, and set to match your local database settings:

 ```
 DB_USER=<your_username>
 DB_PASSWORD=<your_password>
 DB_NAME=<your_db_name>
 ```

-- Set DB_NAME, DB_USER, and DB_PASSWORD to match local database settings

 ### Run Migrations